medusajs/medusa/docs/content/add-plugins/slack.md

 ---
 description: 'Learn how to integrate Slack with the Medusa server.
-The Slack plugin can be used to receive order notifications from the Medusa server.
 Learn how to create and configure a Slack app and install the Slack plugin on the Medusa server.'
 ---

 # Slack